ZeroCho/react-filepicker/README.md

 optional string.
 When using custom button, you can set your own text.
 ### buttonClassName
 optional string.
 When using custom button, you can set className.
+### Contribute
+Please contribute to this package.
+I want it to render on server side
+### License
+MIT